marymlucas/my_snippets/random_os_stuff.md

 # Random OS things
-Things I often forget how to do.
+Things I sometimes forget how to do.

 ## Linux Stuff